1016 GHE PARKER 16 GAUGE EJECTORS #1 FRAME 28”

 • What constitutes condition: My favorite saying on condition is, who wants to be caught hunting with an ugly gun.
 Condition usually plays an important part in the eye appeal of a nice Parker.
 In setting a value to a shooter a Parker that shows use but not abuse will command a good value.
 To an ardent collector this Parker will not fit into his collection and he will pass on it.
 The areas of condition are % of case coloring on the action, % of bluing on the barrels, condition of the bores and condition of the stock.
 Overall condition is based on all parts of the Parker not just it has a nice stock.
 Remember condition, condition and condition help establish the Parker value

 This article was written to help you establish a value on your Parker, also, so you can understand what the person is looking for in setting a price.
 You should always consult a knowledgeable person to clarify the overall condition of your Parker.
 There are a number of good reference books on condition and value that are available in bookstores, most gun traders use these books as a guideline in establishing the value.
+For more information please call me.
+I do not charge for this service as this is MY HOBBY.
+My goal is to help people ascertain the value.
+I tell clients I was helped by many collectors and this is how I try to repay them for the time they spent with helping me learn about SXS.

 By in Parker Shotgun Information